South Wales & Mon L.B.A. Competition & Tournament Rules 2020

-20. a) Club stickers only to be used in County Competitions.
+20. a) Special stickers to be used on Semi-finals, and finals days of Tournaments and Competitions.

 b) For domestic play MNA'S can allow skips to delegate marking the card to another member of the team, but must be the same position in both teams. ( rule40.1.9).
 The WWBA recommend that in rinks, the card to

 21. (a) The semi-finals and finals of the competitions shall be held in the first full week of August.